 Present efforts to solve the "urban crisis" tend to restrict solutions to inner-city ghetto areas.
 Ghetto and poverty areas have been the locus of nearly all the research and action programs undertaken by both public agencies and private nonprofit groups as part of the war on urban poverty and discrimination.
 Job programs have concentrated on finding employment opportunities for ghetto youth in declining areas.
 Industrial development programs have concentrated on bringing industry into the ghettos.
-Housing programs have tried to
+Housing programs have tried to rehabilitate obsolete slum apartments or "renew" ghetto neighborhoods.

-Paul Davidoff (AIP) and Neil Newton Gold are Directors of Suburban Action Institute, a nonprofit institute for research and action in the suburbs.
-Linda Davidoff (Assoc.
-AIP) is a Research Associate at the Institute. rehabilitate obsolete slum apartments or "renew" ghetto neighborhoods.
 The Model Cities program, while aimed at improving the lives of disadvantaged residents, has tended to restrict chances for such improvements to Model Cities areas.